Shatanjay Sudha

 Start with the goal before reaching for products or platforms.

-Then structure the response like this:
+Structure the response like this:

 3. The most practical next steps in order